Thursley Common: Geography

 Thursley Common is an area of some 350 hectares of heathland in the southwest of Surrey, England.
 It is protected as a Site of Special Scientific Interest and as a National nature reserve.
 Lying between the villages of Thursley and Elstead, the common is generally 2–300 feet above sea-level.
 The site consists of extensive areas of open dry heathland, with peat bogs, ponds, boggy pools and ditches, and both pine and deciduous woodland.
 There are sandy tracks and paths, and a "Heath trail" leads from the carpark around a circuit, with boardwalks in boggy areas and with a number of information boards.

 History

 In a heatwave in 2006, an out-of-control wildfire burned 60% of the common, but by 2010 the heath was regenerating, with heather and gorse spreading across the charred ground.
 Forty-five pairs of Dartford warblers were recorded before the event, and six pairs in 2010.

 In 2020, another wildfire resulted in 150 hectares, about a third of the core reserve, being burnt.
 An estimated 200-300 animal and plant species have been affected.

-A subsequent 'Preserve Our Reserve' campaign has raised over £30,000 for initial clearance works, to promote early regeneration of the flora and fauna, for preservation projects to restore the habitat and providing information & future fire prevention.
+A subsequent 'Preserve Our Reserve' campaign has raised over £30,000 for initial clearance works, to promote early regeneration of the flora and fauna, for preservation projects to restore the habitat and providing information and future fire prevention.
 The funds are being managed by Elstead and Thursley Parish Councils who will liaise with Natural England over the projects.